calzoneman/sync/docs/custom-media.md

 This document specifies a new supported media provider which allows users to provide a JSON manifest specifying the metadata for custom content in a way that avoids the above issues and is more flexible for extension.

+## Custom Manifest URLs ##

+Custom media manifests are added to CyTube by adding a link to a public URL hosting the JSON metadata manifest.
+Pasting the JSON directly into CyTube is not supported.
+Valid JSON manifests must:

+  * Have a URL path ending with the file extension `.json` (not counting querystring parameters)
+  * Be served with the `Content-Type` header set to `application/json`
+  * Be retrievable at any time while the item is on the playlist (CyTube may re-request the metadata for an item already on the playlist to revalidate)
+  * Respond to valid requests with a 200 OK HTTP response code (redirects are not supported)
+  * Respond within 10 seconds
+  * Not exceed 100 KiB in size

 ## Manifest Format ##